Atlanta leaders considering adding rangers to make city parks safer - NewsBreak

 “There’s just not enough police support to enforce what needs to be enforced around here, rangers would be amazing,” Ade said.

-Atlanta City Councilman Byron Amos, one of the city leaders proposing the idea, said he wants the rangers to have similar authority to police officers.
+Atlanta City Councilman Byron Amos, one of the city leaders proposing the idea, says he wants the rangers to have similar authority to police officers.

 “I personally would like to see a sworn officer so they could take immediate action.
 That would be the best thing to do,” Amos told Huddleston.

-Amos will now talk with Mayor Andre Dickens about starting a 180-day study to see what the best way is to move forward.
+Amos will now talk with Mayor Andre Dickens about pushing forward, starting with a 180-day study to see what the best way is to move forward.

 “Park rangers would help like a camera would help.
 It would give us that extra visibility, so when something happens instead of waiting for the officer to respond to the scene to see what happened, that park ranger will be there,” Amos explained.